Chapter 16:

 “Cool!
 This is so cool!”
 She shouted gleefully as the group moved beyond Katie’s sight.

-“…Finally gone.”
-Katie ran her fingers through her hair, then leaned against the side of an abandoned shopping center, sliding down to the ground.
-“Fuck!
+Katie ran fingers through her hair. “…Finally gone.”
+Back leaned against the side of an abandoned shopping center, it did little to support the distressed woman.
+She slid down to the ground, holding back a fit…until she couldn’t. “…Fuck!
 Fuck!
 Fuck!
 Matthew, you stupid fuck!”
 Katie’s muffled screams dispersed in her gym bag pressed tightly against her face!
-She screamed and cursed, on and on, until there were no words left in her gut!
+She wailed and cursed, on and on, until there were no words left in her gut!
 ‘Baxter’, that name popped back into Katie’s head again.
 Unbothered with thinking her next move through, she hit call on her phone…and waited.

 “…Yup, pretty lady.
 All that and more!”
 Baxter calmly explained, taking a second to sip from his flask.
-“Trust me, we need people!
-I’m sure Moss will be ecstatic!”
+“Trust me, we need people.
+I’m sure Moss will be ecstatic.”

 Part 6